 Werner Sobek founded the interest group AED Architecture Engineering and Design in Stuttgart, which he has chaired since its inception in 2003.

 Werner Sobek was a co-founder of the German Sustainable Building Council (DGNB) and a member of the board of directors from 2007 until 2013 (president from 2008 until 2010).

 In 2011 he co-founded and become the president of the Stuttgart Institute of Sustainability, SIS.
-In addition, he was chairman of the University Council of the HafenCity University Hamburg from 2006-2010 as well as adviser on technology and research to the University of Graz.
-He has been a member of the Board of Overseers at Harvard University since 2012 and a member of the Board of Directors of the International Center for Culture and Technology Research (IZKT) since 2013.
+In addition, he was chairman of the University Council of the HafenCity University Hamburg from 2006 until 2010 as well as adviser on technology and research to the University of Graz.
+He was a member of the Board of Overseers at Harvard University from 2012 until 2017; he has been a member of the Board of Directors of the International Center for Culture and Technology Research (IZKT) since 2013.